shunk031/shunk031.github.io/content/authors/shunsuke-kitada/_index.md

 - Visitors
 ---

-Shunsuke Kitada (北田 俊輔 in Japanese) is a Ph.D student at Major in applied informatics, graduate school of science and engineering, Hosei University under the supervision of Prof. [Hitoshi Iyatomi](http://iyatomi-lab.info/front-e.html).
+Shunsuke Kitada （北田 俊輔 in Japanese) is a Ph.D student at Major in applied informatics, graduate school of science and engineering, Hosei University under the supervision of Prof. [Hitoshi Iyatomi](http://iyatomi-lab.info/front-e.html).
 His research interests include deep learning-based natural language processing, computer vision, medical image processing, and computational advertising.

 His personality traits can be summarized as follows: